Interdisciplinary Centre Luxembourg Centre for Systems Biomedicine (LCSB)

 Doctoral education

-Funded by the Fonds National de la Recherche, the Doctoral Training Units (DTUs) promote interdisciplinary education and collaboration between research institutions.
-The PhD students receive high-quality training that go beyond traditional doctoral supervision.
+Funded by the Luxembourg National Research Fund (FNR), the Doctoral Training Units (DTUs) promote interdisciplinary education and collaboration between research institutions.
+The PhD students receive high-quality training that goes beyond traditional doctoral supervision.

 LCSB experts in the field of science communication teach courses part of the Doctoral Education in Science Communication (DESCOM) programme, bringing their extensive expertise and cutting-edge research into the classroom.